-A BHA SBBSU SCHEME & SYLLABUS of CHEMISTRY for B.Sc.
-Non Medical æ B.Sc.
-Medical VER KHIALA, DISTT.
+SCHEME & SYLLABUS of CHEMISTRY for B.ScNonMedical& B.Sc Medical 3 year programme KHIALA, DISTT.
 JALANDHAR (PUNJAB)

-Course Title

-Atomic Structures, Bonding, General Organic Chemistry and Aliphatic

-Hydrocarbons

-Type of course CORE (Theory)

-LTP 400

-Credits 4

-Course 10+2 with chemistry as core subject

-prerequisite

-Course Objective The aim of the subject is to enhance the knowledge of students in Chemical

-bonding atomic / molecular structure, About basic concepts of organic

-chemistry, visualizing the organic molecules in a three-dimensional space.

-Course outcome By the end of the course, the students will be able to:

-Unit-I CO1 Solve the conceptual questions using the knowledge gained from quantum mechanical model of the atom, quantum numbers, electronic configuration, radial and angular distribution curves, shapes of s, p, and d orbitals, and periodicity in atomic radii, ionic radii, ionization energy. and electron affinity of elements.
+Ι CHM 101 Atomic Structures , Bonding , General Organic Chemistry and Aliphatic Hydrocarbons CORE (Theory) 400 4 10+2 with chemistry as core subject The aim of the subject is to 1.
+Enhance the knowledge of students in Chemical bonding atomic / molecular structure.
+2. Impart basic knowledge of concepts of organic chemistry.
+3. To visualizing the organic molecules in a three-dimensional space.
+By the end of the course, the students will be able to: CO1 Solve the conceptual questions using the knowledge gained from quantum mechanical model of the atom, quantum numbers, electronic configuration, radial and angular distribution curves, shapes of s, p, and d orbitals, and periodicity in atomic radii, ionic radii, ionization energy. and electron affinity of elements.
 CO2 Draw the plausible structures and geometries of molecules using Radius Ratio Rules, VSEPR theory and MO diagrams.
-CO3 Able to explains significance of quantum numbers, de-Broglie's dual behaviour of matter and Heisenberg's uncertainty principle and solve numerical problems.
+CO3 Able to explain significance of quantum numbers, de-Broglie's dual behaviour of matter and Heisenberg's uncertainty principle and solve numerical problems.
 CO4 Understand and explain the different nature and behavior of organic compounds and able to analyse and evaluate fundamental concepts of stereochemistry

-Atomic Structure: Review of: Bohr's theory and its limitations, dual behavior of matter and radiation, de Broglie's relation, Heisenberg Uncertainty principle.
+Atomic Structure: Review of: Bohr's theory and its limitations, dual behavior ofmatter and radiation, de Broglie's relation, Heisenberg Uncertainty principle.
 Hydrogen atom spectra.
 Need of a new approach to Atomic structure.
 What is Quantum mechanics?
 Time independent Schrodinger equation and meaning of various terms in it.
-Significance of ψ and ψ^2 , Schrödinger equation for hydrogen atom.
-Radial and angular parts of the hydogenic wavefunctions (atomic orbitals) and their variations for 1s, 2s , 2p, 3s, 3p and 3d orbitals (Only graphical representation).
+Significance of $\psi$ and $\psi^2$ , Schrödinger equation for hydrogen atom.
+Radial and angular parts of the hydogenic wavefunctions (atomic orbitals) and their variations for 1s, 2s, 2p, 3s, 3p and 3d orbitals (Only graphical representation).
 Radial and angular nodes and their significance.
 Radial distribution functions and the concept of the most probable distance with special reference to 1s and 2s atomic orbitals.
-Significance of quantum numbers, orbital angular momentum and quantum numbers ml and ms .
-Shapes of s, p and d atomic orbitals, nodal planes.
+Significance of quantum numbers, orbital angular momentum and quantum numbers ml and ms. Shapes of s, p and d atomic orbitals, nodal planes.
 Discovery of spin, spin quantum number (s) and magnetic spin quantum number (ms).
 Rules for filling electrons in various orbitals, Electronic configurations of the atoms.
 Stability of half-filled and completely filled orbitals, concept of exchange energy.
 Energies of atomic orbitals, Anomalous electronic configurations.